Summer-ICERM-2024-Pyramid-Schemers/models/README.md

 ## HomeAdvantage (Null)

 The HomeAdvantage model only considers home advantage in its predictions and nothing else.
-As such, it is the worst model and is our baseline to compare against.
+As such, it is the most naive model and is our baseline to compare against.

 The model class is stored in "src/models/homeAdvModel.py"